McAfee loses high-profile researcher and CTO

-BOSTON Two senior technology executives have resigned from McAfee Inc, the anti-virus software maker that Intel Corp bought in February, according to a company spokeswoman.
+BOSTON, Oct 18 Two senior technology executives have resigned from McAfee Inc, the anti-virus software maker that Intel Corp (INTC.O) bought in February, according to a company spokeswoman.

 Worldwide Chief Technology Officer George Kurtz, who helped lead the company's product strategy, will leave at the end of this month, the spokeswoman said.